-Variance vs Standard deviation are the most widely used statistical mathematical concepts, but they also play vital roles throughout the financial field which includes the areas of economics, accounting and investing.
+Variance vs Standard deviation is the most widely used statistical, mathematical concept.
+Still, they also play vital roles throughout the financial field, including economics, accounting, and investing.

-Dispersion another statistical jargon that indicates the extent to which the samples or the observations that deviate from the measure (which needs to be appropriate) of the central tendency.
-Measures of dispersion will fall into 2 categories which are
+Dispersion is another statistical jargon that indicates the extent to which the samples or the observations deviate from the central tendency’s measure (which needs to be appropriate).
+Measures of dispersion will fall into 2 categories, which are

 - A relative measure of dispersion and